The work on this 1952 truck continued throughout 2008. Aims - to modernise the truck and improve the

 a larger distance between the seat and the wheel.
 This series of trucks did suffer from the wheel being too close

-(Note - in 2015 a new and steering column
+- In 2015 a new IDIDIT steering column

 New front tyres.

 On 1st May low profile tyres were fitted to the front of the truck.
 The 15-inch “75” profile tyres were replaced with